aws-samples/sample-cfm-tips-mcp/README.md

 # CFM Tips - Cost Optimization MCP Server

-A comprehensive Model Context Protocol (MCP) server for AWS cost analysis and optimization, designed to work seamlessly with Amazon Q CLI and other MCP-compatible clients.
+A comprehensive Model Context Protocol (MCP) server for AWS cost analysis and optimization recommendations, designed to work seamlessly with Amazon Q CLI and other MCP-compatible clients.

 ## 🚀 Quick Start